kasparsd/widget-context-wporg/readme.txt

 == Upgrade Notice ==

 = 0.8.1 =
-Revert to a legacy method for attaching widget control settings in order to make it work with old plugins.
+(1) Revert to a legacy method for attaching widget control settings in order to make it work with old plugins.
+(2) Fix the word count context logic.

 = 0.8 =
 Major code rewrite and refactoring to improve plugin performance and usability.